WELCOME TO DAYZEE MAE BOXERS!!!!!!!!!!!!!

 We have over 5 acres that is fenced completely off for our dogs to run and play free and safely.
 The love of boxers started all with one when we bought our pride and joy boxer, Dayzee Mae (read on towards bottom of this page to read the story of Dayzee Mae).

-Sadly we lost Dayzee Mae quite a few years ago, to her battle with Lymphoma, however she has forever left her paw prints on our heart, and a love for boxers that will never die.
+Sadly we lost Dayzee Mae many many years ago, to her battle with Lymphoma, however she has forever left her paw prints on our heart, and a love for boxers that will never die.

 The love for the Olde English Bulldogges actually started when I was a young child, growing up around Bulldogges.
 Fast forward years later, Daddy Balor and Momma Miss Lynch have our hearts, just as much as the boxers!